caselka/Generative-Wiki/README.md

-# Generative Wiki
+# Generative Wiki - Build Log: Week 1

 > An encyclopedia where every word is a link.
 Click any word to dive deeper into an endless chain of knowledge, powered by Google's Gemini API.

 [**Live Site → GenerativeWiki.com**](https://generativewiki.com)

-Generative Wiki is an exploration of knowledge and creativity.
-Unlike a traditional encyclopedia, every word on this site is a hyperlink.
-Clicking on a word generates a new definition in real-time, creating an endless, interconnected web of information.

-This project was created by [Caselka](https://github.com/caselka) as a way to visualize the vast, associative nature of generative AI and create a unique, interactive reading experience.
+---

+Week 1 is a wrap and we're officially live!
+It's been a busy first week laying the foundation and shipping the core experience for Generative Wiki.
+Our goal was to go from zero to a fully functional, interactive encyclopedia, and we're thrilled with the result.

-## ✨ Features
+## ✨ What We Shipped in Week 1

+Our focus was on building a polished, feature-complete v1.
+Here’s a rundown of everything that went live:

--   **Interactive Exploration**: Every word in a definition is clickable, generating a new definition on the fly.
+-   **The "Endless Wiki" Engine**: The core concept is alive and kicking.
+Every word in a generated definition is a clickable link, powered by real-time streaming from the Gemini API.
+This creates a fluid, uninterrupted exploration experience.
--   **Real-time Generation**: Content is generated and streamed directly from the Gemini API for a responsive experience.
--   **Random Topic Discovery**: A "Random" button helps you discover new and interesting concepts from a curated list.
+-   **Discovery Tools**: To kickstart your journey, we added a powerful **Search bar** and a **Random** button.
+The random button pulls from a large, curated list of interesting, funny, and thought-provoking terms.
+-   **Session History**: It's easy to get lost in the wiki rabbit hole, so we built a session **History** list.
+You can easily see the path you've taken and jump back to any previous topic.
--   **Multilingual Support**: The interface and generated content can be switched between English, Spanish, French, German, and Japanese.
+-   **Full Internationalization (i18n)**: From day one, we wanted this to be a global tool.
+The app is fully translated and generates content in English, Spanish, French, German, and Japanese.
--   **Light & Dark Mode**: A comfortable viewing experience in any lighting condition.
--   **User Feedback**: An integrated system allows users to rate generations and provide qualitative feedback.
--   **Navigation History**: Easily track and revisit topics you've explored in your current session.
+-   **Light & Dark Modes**: We added a theme toggle that respects your system preference but also lets you switch between light and dark modes for comfortable reading.
+-   **Robust Feedback Loop**: We set up a simple but effective curation system.
+Users can give a thumbs-up/down to any generation and provide optional text feedback, which is piped directly into a Google Sheet via Apps Script for easy analysis.
+-   **Core Static Pages**: We rounded out the user experience with an **About** page to explain the project and a **Donate** page to help support its operational costs.

+## 🚀 What's Next for Week 2?

+With the foundation in place, we'll be focusing on refinement and new features.
+We're thinking about UI/UX improvements, exploring different content formats, and potentially adding ways for users to share their discovery paths.
+Stay tuned!

 ## 🛠️ Tech Stack